Concurrency (road): Concept

 There are at least two examples of eight-way concurrencies.
-The first example is in Indianapolis, between exits 46 and 47 of the 53 mi I-465 beltway, where the highway is concurrent with U.S. Route 31 (US 31), US 36, US 40, US 52, US 421, State Road 37 (SR 37), and SR 67.
-Once I-69 is extended south of Indianapolis, this segment will have a nine-way concurrency.
-The second example is in downtown Athens, Georgia, between exits 4 and 8 of Georgia State Route 10 Loop, where the highway is concurrent with US 29, US 78, US 129, US 441, State Route 8 (SR 8), SR 15, and SR 422.
+The first example is in Indianapolis, between exits 46 and 47 of the 53 mi I-465 beltway, where the highway is concurrent with I-69, U.S. Highway 31 (US 31), US 36, US 40, US 52, US 421, and State Road 67.
+The second example is in downtown Athens, Georgia, between exits 4 and 8 of SR 10 Loop, where the highway is concurrent with US 29, US 78, US 129, US 441, SR 8, SR 15, and the unsigned SR 422.

+Wrong-way concurrency

+Since highways in the United States and Canada are usually signed with assigned cardinal directions based on their primary orientation, it is possible for a stretch of roadway shared between two highways to be signed with conflicting, even opposite, cardinal directions in a wrong-way concurrency.
+For example, near Wytheville, Virginia, there is a concurrency between Interstate 77 (which runs primarily north–south, as it is signed) and Interstate 81 (which runs primarily northeast–southwest, but is also signed north–south).
+A vehicle might simultaneously be on I-77 northbound and I-81 southbound, while actually traveling due westbound.
+An unusual example of a three-directional concurrency occurs southeast of Rhinelander, Wisconsin, where US 8 westbound (the actual compass direction) converges with southbound Wisconsin Highway 17 and northbound Wisconsin Highway 47, and vice-versa.